nelhage/blog.nelhage.com/content/post/systems-at-capacity/index.md

 # What does work

-Ultimately, if we are persistently over capacity, and we're unable or unwilling to add capacity, there's only one solution: Reduce the rate of requests we have to (or choose to) process.
+Ultimately, if we are persistently over capacity, and we're unable or unwilling to add capacity, there's only one solution: Somehow have less work to do.

-In general, I think about two related strategies towards this goal:
+I tend to think about two related strategies towards this goal:
 - We can somehow ask our clients to make fewer requests, and thus reduce the incoming request load.
 - We can choose not to process a subset of requests, discarding them as cheaply as possible and freeing up resources to process remaining requests successfully.